sendgrid/docs/source/Classroom/Deliver/Address_Lists/why_purchase_lists_when_you_can.md

   show: true
 ---

-Every time a sender breaks our [Terms of Service](http://sendgrid.com/email_policy.html)&nbsp;by purchasing a list the answer is always the same: “To grow their recipient list.”
+Every time a sender breaks our [Terms of Service](http://sendgrid.com/email_policy.html) by purchasing a list the answer is always the same: “To grow their recipient list.”
 This is completely understandable because typically there is no malice and the list advertisers make it sound like the recipients are genuinely interested in your content.
 There is inertia and potential.
 Gaining exposure to potential buyers and promoting your product is essential to the success of any business, but it won’t work.
 This is spamming.
 A common misconception is that the greater quantity of recipients means greater results.
 The truth is that quality is the anthem of success.
 A list full of engaged, excited recipients will yield a sender far better results in the short run and even more in the long run.
 Customers’ attention cannot just be bought; it must be earned.
 Legendary email marketer Seth Godin summed it up best, "Earning permission is a long-term, profitable, scalable strategy that pays for itself.
 Think about how much better off a brand would be if it took the time to make promises, keep them and be transparent about its communications."

-&nbsp;

 How to grow your email list healthily and with great results: